mike-weiner/pinet/README.md

 To do.

-## Establishing a Telegraf to Collect Network Information
+## Establishing a Telegraf Service to Collect Network Information

 To do.